 I have learned quite a lot in the intervening years.
 One thing is that people take what you write–the stuff you send out in blogs–very seriously.
 It has been fascinating to discover that when others are researching their family roots, this blog comes up in their searches.
 Because of this, I have “met” a number of “cousins”–those individuals related to me through great-great grandparents going back multiple generations.
 I love that we have connected through time and space.
 It is quite inspirational.
 But I would like to add a caveat for those reading my genealogy posts to track down or confirm roots that we have in common.
 While I do my best to present correct information, I cannot guarantee all of the information I present.
 Sometimes it is an educated guess.
 Which seems to me what this whole world of genealogy is all about…finding the needle in the haystack, sharing information with others, and hopefully finding the trail of bread crumbs that leads you to your next discovery.
 If you find something that doesn’t make sense to you, please let me know.
 Perhaps together we can solve the mystery.

 Otte, McGuffin, Schank, Kaasch, Springman, Weidenhammer, Wood, Bott, Sollman, Lorch, Briscoe, Teachout, Busch, and Zartman (just to go back 3 generations.)

-Of course I have gone into my husband’s family: Herr, Diller, Dickson, Matthews, Masson, Ross, Rutter, Musser (Barr, Neff, Baer, Kendig… many of the Lancaster PA Mennonite lines!), Eckert, Yount
+My husband’s family: Herr, Diller, Dickson, Matthews, Masson, Ross, Rutter, Musser (Barr, Neff, Baer, Kendig… many of the Lancaster PA intertwined Mennonite lines), Eckert, Yount

 If you have a question or just want to connect: